facebookresearch/RAM/projects/thinking_midtraining/README.md

 <p align="center"><img width="100%" src="table_9_posttrain.png" /></p>

 *Figure: Post-training Evaluations with Llama3-8b-Base.
-Our proposed approach also leads to better post-training performance.
-We found SFT on interleaving thoughts augmentation prepares the model for more performance RL post-training, and scaling up RL mid-training (RLMT) consistently improves the downstream RL post-training (RLPT) further.
+Our method leads to better post-training performance.
+We found SFT on interleaving thoughts augmentation prepares the model for more performant RL post-training, and scaling up RL mid-training (RLMT) consistently improves the downstream RL post-training (RLPT) further.
 Numbers next to the training method (10k, 7k, ...) indicate the number of training steps.*

-We show the RL post-training rewards for different Llama3-8b checkpoints.
+We compare the RL post-training rewards for different Llama3-8b checkpoints.
 We see that the models which were RL-mid-trained not only start with higher rewards than the SFT models, but sustain the higher average reward over the course of the 1,000 post-training steps.
 Furthermore, we observe that as we increase the number of RL mid-training steps, the higher the resulting post-training rewards are.

 <p align="center"><img width="90%" src="rl_posttraining_llama_8b_train.png" /></p>